KAORU-VII/KAORU-VII-MPV-Configuration/README.md

 # KAORU-VII's-MPV-Configuration
-This is a modern MPV configuration optimized for a high-end, all-AMD system in 2026, delivering enhanced visuals, performance, and compatibility.
+These are modern MPV configurations optimized for a high-end, all-AMD system in 2026, delivering enhanced visuals, performance, and compatibility.

-This configuration is optimized for an all AMD system running on Linux.
+These configurations are optimized for all AMD system running on Linux.

 # Installation

-First, unzip the folder, then place the mpv folder into /home/.config/
+First, unzip, then place the mpv folder into /home/.config/